Renaissance Florence as a Model For Innovation

-We have been writing about the need to revitalize the arts and the science practically as it has been shown in renaissance Florence.
-Leonardo Da Vinci is a great example – putting innovation, engineering, math and science together.
+We have been writing about the need to revitalize the arts and science practically as it has been shown in renaissance Florence.
+Leonardo Da Vinci is a great example – putting innovation, engineering, math, and science together.

-From ancient past to the present and even in the future, the role of renaissance Florence in human life will be found equally important.
-These great art works and great ideas are still influencing our life today; some of these ideas are so embed in our modern society that it seems that they have always been there.
-Not only social and cultural ideas but also business and industrial ideas of that time that have a deep rooted impact on the modern life.
+From the ancient past to the present and even in the future, the role of Renaissance Florence in human life will be found equally important.
+These great artworks and great ideas are still influencing our lives today; some of these ideas are so embedded in our modern society that it seems that they have always been there.
+Not only social and cultural ideas but also business and industrial ideas of that time that have a deep-rooted impact on modern life.
 An example of one idea is the patent system, as the first patent (Britannica) for an industrial invention was granted in 1421 in Florence to the architect and engineer Filippo Brunelleschi.
-It’s an interesting fact that pattern of acknowledgment of the inventor’s effort in form of patent was taken by the European countries from Italy in the next two centuries.
+It’s an interesting fact that the pattern of acknowledgment of the inventor’s effort in form of the patent was taken by the European countries from Italy in the next two centuries.

 Countries and cities are trying to create and encourage creative and innovative environments.
-Every responsible nation is trying to create the suitable environment for ideas to flourish.
+Every responsible nation is trying to create a suitable environment for ideas to flourish.
 Silicon Valley is a great example of these efforts.
-However many researchers are still wondering how Florence became a unique creative hub in 15th century that produced such vibrant, innovative and brilliant talent.
-The questions include the practicality, clarity and credibility of ideas of that talent.
-In his article at Harvard Business Review, Eric Weiner makes the plausible case that Renaissance Florence was a better model for innovation than Silicon Valley is today,and here is why:
+However many researchers are still wondering how Florence became a unique creative hub in the 15th century that produced such vibrant, innovative and brilliant talent.
+The questions include the practicality, clarity, and credibility of ideas of that talent.
+In his article at Harvard Business Review, Eric Weiner makes the plausible case that Renaissance Florence was a better model for innovation than Silicon Valley is today, and here is why:

 TALENT NEEDS PATRONAGE